liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

 by default.
 We recommend naming your *Portlet class* after the name of your portlet.
 We'll name the class *LocationListingPorlet* in this example.
 We'll name our *Java package* after the plugin's parent project, so it will be *com.nosester.portlet.eventListing* for our example.
+We'll leave the *Superclass* as *com.liferay.util.bridges.mvc.MVCPortlet*.
+Alternatively, you could have selected *com.liferay.portal.kernel.portlet.LiferayPortlet* or *javax.portlet.GenericPortlet* for your superclass.
 You can deviate from the conventions we used here if you like.

     Click *Next*.